Lipoprotein: Endogenous pathway

 The liver is the central platform for the handling of lipids: it is able to store glycerols and fats in its cells, the hepatocytes.
-Hepatocytes are also able to create triacylglycerols via de novo synthesis.
+Hepatocytes are also able to create triglycerides via de novo synthesis.
 They also produce the bile from cholesterol.
 The intestines are responsible for absorbing cholesterol.
 They transfer it over into the blood stream.

-In the hepatocytes, triacylglycerols and cholesteryl esters are assembled with apolipoprotein B-100 to form nascent VLDL particles.
+In the hepatocytes, triglycerides and cholesteryl esters are assembled with apolipoprotein B-100 to form nascent VLDL particles.
 Nascent VLDL particles are released into the bloodstream via a process that depends upon apolipoprotein B-100.

 In the blood stream, nascent VLDL particles bump with HDL particles; as a result, HDL particles donate apolipoprotein C-II and apolipoprotein E to the nascent VLDL particle.
 Once loaded with apolipoproteins C-II and E, the nascent VLDL particle is considered mature.
 VLDL particles circulate and encounter LPL expressed on endothelial cells.
 Apolipoprotein C-II activates LPL, causing hydrolysis of the VLDL particle and the release of glycerol and fatty acids.
 These products can be absorbed from the blood by peripheral tissues, principally adipose and muscle.
 The hydrolyzed VLDL particles are now called VLDL remnants or intermediate-density lipoproteins (IDLs).
 VLDL remnants can circulate and, via an interaction between apolipoprotein E and the remnant receptor, be absorbed by the liver, or they can be further hydrolyzed by hepatic lipase.